 What happens if I am selected to be a donor?

 If you match a patient, you will be contacted to confirm that you are healthy and still willing to donate your bone marrow.
 Another blood sample will be taken to confirm the match.
 Before donating, an independent specialist will assess you medically, explain the process thoroughly and answer any questions that you may have.
 Your health and well-being before and after donation are equally important.

 The NZ Bone Marrow Donor Registry will not normally contact you unless you are identified as a potential match for a patient.

 Where do you donate bone marrow?

-In NZ, the collection of bone marrow donations are performed in Christchurch, Wellington and Auckland.
+In NZ, the collection of bone marrow is performed in Auckland and Christchurch.
 Transport and accommodation are provided for you and a support person if required.

 Is there any cost to me if I’m selected as a donor?